nihalxkumar/learnings-notebook/src/Learning-C/Pointers/introduction.md

 In essence, we've defined 20 of whatever type precedes the array brackets.
 To confirm this, you can print the size of the array.

+## Null Pointers

+Whenever we declare a pointer, we initialize it with a valid address.
+If you don't initialize it explicitly, it is initialized to a random value like any other variable.
+However, dereferencing it now will lead to undefined behavior.
+It might also lead to a segmentation fault if the user tries to access an inaccessible memory location.

+To prevent this undefined behavior, we always try to initialize our variables.
+For pointers, we have a reserved address 0 that is used to indicate that the pointer is not pointing to anything.
+This address is called the null pointer.
+It is defined in many header files, including stdio.h and stdlib.h.

+- Null pointers are used to initialize a pointer when that pointers isn't assigned any valid memory address yet.

+- Useful for handling errors when using malloc function

+- It is a good practice to perform NULL check before deferencing any pointer to avoid segmentation fault. `if (ptr == NULL) {...}`

 ## argv[] or **argv